jacubero/aws-architect-associate/docs/storage.rst

 For compute-intensive and fast processing workloads, like high-performance computing (HPC), machine learning, EDA, and media processing, Amazon FSx for Lustre, provides a file system that’s optimized for performance, with input and output stored on Amazon S3.

+Amazon FSx for Lustre provides a high-performance file system optimized for fast processing of workloads such as machine learning, high performance computing (HPC), video processing, financial modeling, and electronic design automation (EDA).
+These workloads commonly require data to be presented via a fast and scalable file system interface, and typically have data sets stored on long-term data stores like Amazon S3.

+Operating high-performance file systems typically require specialized expertise and administrative overhead, requiring you to provision storage servers and tune complex performance parameters.
+With Amazon FSx, you can launch and run a file system that provides sub-millisecond access to your data and allows you to read and write data at speeds of up to hundreds of gigabytes per second of throughput and millions of IOPS.

+Amazon FSx for Lustre works natively with Amazon S3, making it easy for you to process cloud data sets with high-performance file systems.
+When linked to an S3 bucket, an FSx for Lustre file system transparently presents S3 objects as files and allows you to write results back to S3.
+You can also use FSx for Lustre as a standalone high-performance file system to burst your workloads from on-premises to the cloud.
+By copying on-premises data to an FSx for Lustre file system, you can make that data available for fast processing by compute instances running on AWS.
+With Amazon FSx, you pay for only the resources you use.
+There are no minimum commitments, upfront hardware or software costs, or additional fees.

 Use cases
 ---------